Roamtech-Solutions/infrastructure/docs/service-type/php-laravel.md

 ## PHP Version

-Currently the only PHP version supported is `8.4`.
-If possible, please update you application and dependencies to work with this.

-The plan is to change this, so that the version will be automatically determined by the framework.
+The PHP version is determined by what is set in the `require` property in the `composer.json` file.

+This will default to PHP version `8.4`, if it can't be determined from there.

 ## Required Service Configurations